 生 has the same root meaning in Korean Hanja and Japanese.
 However, in Japanese, there are many possible pronunciations, and this can be used to mean “raw” or “unprocessed” (as in draft beer).
 Therefore, not be the best if your audience is Japanese.

-身體健康 is how to express "wellness" in Chinese.
-The meaning is not much different than the idea of "good health".
-In fact, the first two characters alone are often translated as "health".
-Some will also translate this title as "physical health".
+身體健康 is how to express “wellness” in Chinese.
+The meaning is not much different than the idea of “good health.”
+The first two characters alone are often translated as “health.”
+Some will also translate this title as “physical health.”

 If you want to fill your room with a feeling of wellness, this is the wall scroll for you.

-身體健康 is also the ancient way to express wellness in Japanese Kanji and old Korean Hanja.
+This is also the ancient way to express wellness in Japanese Kanji and old Korean Hanja.
 The modern Japanese form is 身体健康 (the only difference is the second Kanji).
-Let me know if you need your calligraphy written in the modern Japanese form.
+Let me know if you need your calligraphy written in modern Japanese.

 Also suggests being at peace